"Why the Hell isn't THIS on DVD yet?" -- Number 27

 Tucker's second opportunity as a leading man after his SANDS OF IWO JIMA breakthrough and his second pairing with the lovely Mara isn't the all-out action fest that the first (ROCK ISLAND TRAIL) was.
-After a very politically incorrect opening with Tuck saving Mara from an Indian attack (he takes Cody's scalp, with the explanation, "He'd have taken yours!"), we settle into a front row seat for the mutually wary Tucker/Davis partnership.
-The two veterans worked together in no fewer than 8 (!) westerns (including 1957's taut, terrific THE QUIET GUN) and make for fine antagonists, with the truculent, anti-social Tucker only a shade more likable than the blatantly corrupt Davis.
+After a very politically incorrect opening with Tuck saving Mara from an Indian attack (he takes Cody's scalp, explaining "he'd have taken yours!"), we settle into a front row seat for the mutually wary Tucker/Davis partnership.
+The two veterans worked together in eight westerns (including 1957's taut, terrific THE QUIET GUN) and make for fine antagonists, with the truculent, anti-social Tucker only a shade more likable than the blatantly corrupt Davis.
 Davis' double dealing is almost understandable given his incredible run of bad luck with the saloon profits--I'd have asked for a renegotiation, myself!
-It's hard at first to buy the continued survival of this 'partnership', but scriptwriter James Edward Grant offers a credible enough explanation halfway through, along with some sharp one-liners for both western vets.
+It's hard at first to buy the continued survival of this 'partnership', but scriptwriter James Edward Grant offers a credible enough explanation halfway through, along with some sharp one-liners for both western stalwarts.

 Mara gets a chance to really shine here as an Eastern transplant who arrives to the doubly bad news of her brother's death and his lies to her about his work.
 The film also offers an opportunity to enjoy a meatier-than-usual part for the stunning Estelita Rodriguez, as Williams' girlfriend and the saloon's singer (she gets two songs, "Goin' Round in Circles" and "Second Hand Romance").
 Rodriguez, only 22 at the time, would lead a sadly troubled adult life.
 She was married four times, and passed away at age 37 from influenza in 1966.

-Also on hand in his penultimate film was character actor Charles Kemper, amusing as Maricosa's "irregular, not incompetent" sheriff.
-One month after filming wrapped he was killed in an automobile accident at age 49.
+Also on hand in his penultimate film is Charles Kemper, amusing as Maricosa's "irregular, not incompetent" sheriff.
+One month after filming wrapped Kemper was killed in an automobile accident at age 49.
 Lee Tung Foo plays about his 90th stereotypical Chinese cook who keeps insisting everything is 'kosher'.